 When defending a cutter, keep in mind that the cutters will be facing their handlers and their hips will be on opposite sides.

-That means that cutter defenders will continue to be on their left hip if the force is flick and block them from getting past them.
+That means that cutter defenders will continue to be on their left hip to force a flick and block them from getting past them.

 These are typically more advanced concepts for a defensive strategy but for many teams, defensive players will block a space rather than the offensive player to cover more of the field.